asael697/bayesforecast/README.md

 ### Instalation

-This is still a beta version package, so currently installing it could be challenging, we recommend to install the current R version (R4.0) and the Rtools4.0.
+This is still a beta version package, so currently installing it could be challenging, we recommend to install the current R version (**R4.0**) and the **Rtools4.0**.
 After that, install the package [rstan](https://mc-stan.org/users/interfaces/rstan.html), you can follow the installation procedure [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started)

 ### Instalation from Github

-For installing *bayesforecast* package from git use the code on the next
+For installing *bayesforecast* package from Github, use the code on the next chunk:
-chunk:

 ``` r
 if (!requireNamespace("remotes")) install.packages("remotes")